AdamMoses-GitHub/MMM-ImageSlideshow/README.md

 		</tr>
 		<tr>
 			<td><code>delayUntilRestart</code></td>
 			<td>Integer value, the length of time to restart the slideshow after the last image has been shown, in milliseconds.
-The module will go blank will waits to restart.<br>
+The module will go blank will waits to restart.
+This value defaults to zero, meaning no delay until restarting.<br>
 				<br><b>Example:</b> <code>6000</code>
 				<br><b>Default value:</b> <code>0</code>
 				<br>This value is <b>OPTIONAL</b>